The Faces of the National Portrait Gallery

 Because this museum covers a few hundred years of history, it is noted that women and people of color are often missing from portrait collections dated before the 1800s.
 The National Portrait Gallery is very transparent about this and does its best to fill in the hole to tell the most complete story of American history.
 This makes the museum’s history feel alive, with rotating exhibits that always have a new perspective to share.
 Below are just a few of my favorite exhibits that you can see at the gallery.

-As a local, I have watched a lot of people visit the National Portrait Gallery to see a specific portrait.
-Notable portraits have drawn large crowds with their debut.
+As a local, I have watched many people visit the National Portrait Gallery to see a specific portrait.
+Notable portraits, especially new President portraits, have drawn large crowds with their debut.
 If you are visiting to see something specific, don’t hesitate to ask someone at the information desk to help you find it.

 Out of Many: Portraits from 1600 to 1900 (permanent): This exhibit always draws me in because it is generally organized by major events in chronological order.
 Because it is all portraits, it is a fun way to weave through history in a unique way.
 If you love history but have already done the American History Museum, this is a new and interesting perspective.
 The exhibit, in particular, is where the gallery notes there are more photos of men, people of wealthy status, and European descent than other groups – particularly before the rise of photography in 1839.